isaksengeir/isaksengeir.github.io/_sources/about.md.txt

 as a 50/50 mix between experimental and theoretical work.
 Here I must admit that I have not set foot in a wet-lab ever since.
 During my Ph.D (2010-2015) I did only theoretical work and software development.
 Thus, my interests in coding, graphical design and software development awoke.
-After my Ph.D I did a post-doctoral,period partly in Uppsala, Sweden, followed by 3 productive years as a senior researcher.
+After my Ph.D I did a post-doctoral,period partly in Uppsala, Sweden, followed by several productive years as a senior researcher.
 </span>

 **Iteratively improving Self-taught skills I know (or used to know):**
 <span style="font-size:0.8em; color:purple;"> `HPC` `Python` `OOP` `Virtual environment` `Anaconda` `Conda`
 `Qt` `PyQt` `Bash` `CSS` `HTML` `Markdown`